Jyzodev/cozee-launcher/README.md

 # cozee-launcher
 A bad Fortnite launcher i made for my server and now its open source for people learning C#

+<h1> MAKE SURE TO EXTRACT COZEE-V4/obj.rar AND COZEE-V4/bin/Debug.rar TO GET ALL REQUIRED FILES

 **This code may be bad but you can learn from it**

 **Credits :**